 Research Internship Program for College Undergraduates

 BRI offers college undergraduates the chance to expand their learning experiences beyond the traditional classroom through its Summer Internship Program.
-The 8-week internship offers top-achieving and highly motivated science students the opportunity to work and learn under the mentorship of BRI's nationally renowned researchers.
+The 8-week internship (June 20th-August 19th 2022) offers top-achieving and highly motivated science students the opportunity to work and learn under the mentorship of BRI's nationally renowned researchers.

-As part of the internship, students will receive hands-on instruction in basic scientific techniques, participate in ongoing, high-level experiments under the mentorship of the Institute’s faculty, attend lab meetings and guest speaker presentations and participate in an intern symposium at the conclusion of their summer experience.
+As part of the internship, students will receive hands-on instruction in basic scientific techniques, participate in ongoing, high-level experiments under the mentorship of the Institute’s faculty, attend lab meetings, guest speaker presentations and participate in journal clubs and an intern symposium at the conclusion of their summer experience.

 Graduate Program in Collaboration with the University of Washington